BleEvb/BleEvb/README.md

 - 🔭 I’m currently working on some interesting projects.
 I can't wait to share with you all soon 😃

-- 🌱 I am part of the Udacity Blacks in Technology Scholarship program and other programing languages
+- 🌱 I completed a Udacity Blacks in Technology Scholarship program and I am learning other programing languages while brushing up my other skills

 - 😄 Pronouns: She/Her